kyrcha/kyrcha.info/src/pages/resources/_exercise_nutrition.md

 ### Handpicked resources

-ToDo: Most of the things I've read, planning to read, use or would like to have can be found below: todo.
+@TODO: Most of the things I've read, planning to read, use or would like to have can be found below.

 ### Books (and eBooks)